pgrm/pgrm.github.io/_posts/2015/2015-11-03-getting-started-with-typescript-and-angularjs.markdown

 In the subsequent text-based assistant:

 1. Choose the latest AngularJS version (no fun if it isn't the latest thing, or?)
-2. Keep all modules selected (you can uninstall those unused once later on)
+2. Keep all modules selected (you can uninstall those unused ones later on)
 3. Choose a jQuery 2.x, as some Angular modules require jQuery (and we don't care about old IE browsers anymore).
 4. Choose however you want to access the server.
 I prefer $http but ngResources, for instance, gives you a lot of additional features for free.
 5. I prefer the UI Router, but the traditional angular router is just as good for simple applications and the new angular 2 router should be awesome.